kmolima/kpi_engine/README.md

 ```bash
 git clone https://github.com/kmolima/kpi_engine.git
 ```
-**Make sure the scripts are ran from the home directory of the repository.**
+**Make sure the scripts are run from the home directory of the repository.**

 Note: Add execution permission to the scripts